 Use clamps to hold the work when drilling in metal.
-The work should never be held in the bare hand; the lips of the drill may seize the work at any time, especially when breaking through the stock.
+The work should never be held in the bare hand; the drill bit may seize the work at any time, especially when breaking through the stock.
 If the piece is whirled out of the operator's hand, he may be injured.
 The drill will be broken when the work strikes the column.